lamcnguyen89/CAP5415_Assignments/Assignment_01/01_Canny_Edge_Detector.md

 From those steps we can take an image and process it in such a way that the edges of objects are shown.
 It's like making a line drawing of an image.
 This allows for efficient detection of objects without having all the noise of colors and shadows getting in the way.
 Also Edge detection can be used to produce learnable features for a Machine Learning Model.

+## Observed Effects of Changing the Standard Deviation
+As shown in the images below, it seems that there are diminishing returns to the Blur after a Standard Deviation of 4.

 ## Gaussian Blur Filter
-As shown in the images below, it seems that there are diminishing returns to the Blur after a Standard Deviation of 4.

 #### Gaussian Blur with Standard Deviation of 1
 ![Gaussian Blur Std 1](/Assignment_01/Output_Images/01_Gaussian_Blur/119082_blurred_stdev_1_.png)